hifis-net/ansible-collection-toolkit/README.md

 ## Author

-This role was originally created by [Jan Vlnas](https://github.com/jnv).
+This role is maintained by [HIFIS Software Services](https://www.hifis.net/) and was originally created by [Jan Vlnas](https://github.com/jnv).